micked99/ICT-Wspr-complete-setup/README.md

 Fusecalc page https://www.engbedded.com/fusecalc/

-I would recomend to buy a couple of arduino nano boards to practice on before flashing fuses onto a built board as this is the main culpit of non responsive 328 - wrongly set fuses
+I would recommend to buy a couple of arduino nano boards to practice on before flashing fuses onto a built board as this is the main culprit of non responsive 328 - wrongly set fuses

 # BOM